 Pair your Jamaican chocolate tea with a chunk of fresh hardough bread or a few ‘hard crackers’ for dipping and you will be in food heaven.

 The next time you’re craving some hot chocolate, try this concoction instead of a boring packaged mix.
-The fragrant aroma and the refreshing taste (yes, refreshing) of fresh chocolate mixed with nutmeg and vanilla will leave you wanting more.
-If you do not live in an area with a large Caribbean population chocolate sticks or balls may be hard to find.
-Substitute 2 TB of good quality 100% natural unsweetened chocolate or cocoa for similar results.
+The fragrant aroma and the refreshing taste (yes, refreshing) of fresh spiced chocolate is guaranteed to satisfy almost any chocolate craving and leave you wanting more.
+If you do not live in an area with a large Caribbean population chocolate sticks or balls may be hard to find locally.

 If you’re like me you may wonder why we grate the chocolate before boiling.
 Jamaican chocolate balls are small in size but they are very compact.
 Because the beans are ground and then packed and dried there is much more to these little balls (sticks) than meets the eye.
-If you’re only making tea for 1 or 2 it’s best grate a few tablespoons from the ball than to guesstimate the amount.
-Below is a short video that shows how chocolate balls are made.
+If you’re only making tea for 1 or 2 it’s best to grate a few tablespoons from the ball than to guesstimate the amount.
+At the bottom of this page, you will find a short video explaining how chocolate balls are made.

 Chocolate Tea Recipe (Hot Chocolate the Jamaican Way)